This week's big question:

 - Crosby reminds us that early colonizers didn’t want Indigenous peoples to die; they wanted them to become labourers who would produce goods for European markets, and customers for European goods.
 The mass deaths brought about by infectious diseases changed that.
 Discuss the significance of these developments for the different peoples of the Atlantic World.

-The Columbian Exchange also offers us a window on the world of unintended consequences –- that is, of historical outcomes that do not appear to have been planned.
+The Columbian Exchange also offers us a window on the world of unintended consequences – that is, of historical outcomes that do not appear to have been planned.
 It reminds us that humans are not all powerful, and that while we may be the dominant species on this planet, nature is a powerful force, and one that we can only sometimes control.
 This also raises controversial issues of human agency.
-Some social commentators now argue, for example, that Europeans cannot be blamed for bringing diseases to the New World: no one understood how germs worked –- at least not this well –- and so Europeans can hardly be blamed for what happened to Indigenous peoples.
-And yet others argue that while this may well be true, Europeans knew it was happening, took full advantage of the situation, and passed it off as God’s will –- feeble alibis for what remained enormous sins.
+Some social commentators now argue, for example, that Europeans cannot be blamed for bringing diseases to the New World: no one understood how germs worked – at least not this well – and so Europeans can hardly be blamed for what happened to Indigenous peoples.
+And yet others argue that while this may well be true, Europeans knew it was happening, took full advantage of the situation, and passed it off as God’s will – a feeble alibi for what remained enormous sins or crimes.
 Our readings this week take us to some examples of those exchanges where we can pursue some of those questions.

 - Excerpt on smallpox epidemic from book 12 of Fray Bernardino de Sahagún, General History of the Things New Spain, in Arthur J. O. Anderson and Charles E. Dibble, eds., The war of conquest: how it was waged here in Mexico: the Aztecs' own story (Salt Lake City, University of Utah, 1978).